xsf/xmpp.org/content/blog/newsletter/2024-10-05-newsletter.md

 - [Cheogram](https://cheogram.com/) has released version [2.15.3-4](https://git.sr.ht/~singpolyma/cheogram-android/refs/2.15.3-4) for Android.
 - [Conversations](https://conversations.im/) has released version [2.16.7](https://codeberg.org/iNPUTmice/Conversations/releases/tag/2.16.7) for Android.
 - [Psi+ 1.5.2041 installer](https://sourceforge.net/projects/psiplus/files/Windows/Personal-Builds/KukuRuzo/) has been released.
-- [Gajim 1.9.4](https://dev.gajim.org/gajim/gajim/-/releases/1.9.4) has been released.
-This [new release](https://gajim.org/post/2024-09-19-gajim-1.9.4-released/) brings support for "Hats" ([XEP-0317](https://xmpp.org/extensions/xep-0317.html)), which allows you to assign roles to group chat participants, i.e. “Support”, “Expert” or really anything you like to assign and it also brings in integrated support for the [XMPP Providers list](https://providers.xmpp.net/) project among many other new and exciting features and bugfixes!.
+- [Gajim 1.9.4](https://gajim.org/post/2024-09-19-gajim-1.9.4-released/) and [1.9.5](https://gajim.org/post/2024-09-30-gajim-1.9.5-released/) have been released.
+These releases come with integrated support for the [XMPP Providers](https://providers.xmpp.net/) project.
+Furthermore, there is now suppport for "Hats" ([XEP-0317](https://xmpp.org/extensions/xep-0317.html)), which allow you to assign roles to group chat participants, i.e. "Support", "Expert" or really anything you like to assign.
+Last but not least, Gajim’s Microsoft Store release has been improved in many ways.
 You can check the [changelog](https://dev.gajim.org/gajim/gajim/-/blob/master/ChangeLog) for more details.
 - [Movim 0.28](https://github.com/movim/movim/releases/tag/v0.28) has been released.
-This new version (code named "Tempel") brings a "Freshly redesigned Search panel, Improved account gateways and administration features, Databases fixes and a New call flow and conference lobby" among [many other fixes and improvements](https://mov.im/node/pubsub.movim.eu/Movim/movim-0-28-tempel-and-the-movim-live-plan-4EO29q).
+This new version (code named "Tempel") brings a "Freshly redesigned Search panel, improved account gateways and administration features, databases fixes and a new call flow and conference lobby" among [many other fixes and improvements](https://mov.im/node/pubsub.movim.eu/Movim/movim-0-28-tempel-and-the-movim-live-plan-4EO29q).

 {{< figure src="/images/newsletter/2024-10-05/movim-0.28.png" caption="Movim 0.28 (Tempel) Introducing the new call flow and conference lobby" >}}

 ### XMPP Servers

-- [Snikket](https://snikket.org/) is pleased to announce a new stable release of the Snikket server [stable.20240904](https://snikket.org/updates/release/20240904/) software, For an introduction to the new changes, check out the [release announcement blog post](https://snikket.org/blog/snikket-server-sept-2024-release/).
+- [Snikket](https://snikket.org/) is pleased to announce a new stable release of the Snikket server [stable.20240904](https://snikket.org/updates/release/20240904/) software.
+For an introduction to the new changes, check out the [release announcement blog post](https://snikket.org/blog/snikket-server-sept-2024-release/).
-- [Openfire 4.9.0 release!](https://discourse.igniterealtime.org/t/openfire-4-9-0-release/94688).
-The [Ignite Realtime community](https://www.igniterealtime.org/) is happy to announce the immediate availability of version [4.9.0](https://github.com/igniterealtime/Openfire/releases/tag/v4.9.0) of [Openfire](https://www.igniterealtime.org/projects/openfire/), its cross-platform real-time collaboration server based on the XMPP protocol!.
+- [Openfire 4.9.0 release!](https://discourse.igniterealtime.org/t/openfire-4-9-0-release/94688) The [Ignite Realtime community](https://www.igniterealtime.org/) is happy to announce the immediate availability of version [4.9.0](https://github.com/igniterealtime/Openfire/releases/tag/v4.9.0) of [Openfire](https://www.igniterealtime.org/projects/openfire/), its cross-platform real-time collaboration server based on the XMPP protocol!
 You can read the full [changelog](https://download.igniterealtime.org/openfire/docs/latest/changelog.html) for more details.

 ### XMPP Libraries & Tools

 - [Hazelcast plugin for Openfire](https://www.igniterealtime.org/projects/openfire/plugin-archive.jsp?plugin=hazelcast) version [3.0.0](https://www.igniterealtime.org/projects/openfire/plugin-archive.jsp?plugin=hazelcast) has been released, adding clustering support to [Openfire](https://www.igniterealtime.org/projects/openfire/).
 It is based on [the Hazelcast platform](https://hazelcast.com/).
 This release brings a major upgrade of the platform.
 It migrates from version 3.12.5 to 5.3.7.
 Please [read the upgrade instructions carefully](https://www.igniterealtime.org/projects/openfire/plugins/3.0.0/hazelcast/readme.html) for this one.
 - [HTTP File Upload plugin for Openfire](https://discourse.igniterealtime.org/t/openfire-http-file-upload-plugin-v1-4-1-release/94687) version [1.4.1](https://www.igniterealtime.org/projects/openfire/plugin-archive.jsp?plugin=httpfileupload) has been released.
-This plugin adds functionality to Openfire that allows clients to share files, as defined in the [XEP-0363](https://xmpp.org/extensions/xep-0363.html)(HTTP File Upload).
+This plugin adds functionality to Openfire that allows clients to share files, as defined in [XEP-0363: HTTP File Upload](https://xmpp.org/extensions/xep-0363.html).
 - [nbxmpp 5.0.4](https://dev.gajim.org/gajim/python-nbxmpp/-/releases/5.0.4) comes with a fix for MUC passwords and futher bug fixes.
 - [go-sendxmpp 0.11.2](https://salsa.debian.org/mdosch/go-sendxmpp/-/releases/v0.11.2) has been released.